a-lleshi/Optimising-UNet-Models/README.md

 # Optimising UNet Models
-In this repo you will a project that I worked on during for a year for my final dissertation.
+In this repo is a porject that I worked on during a year for my final dissertation.

 ## Project Objectives: